andy0530/ECS171-Final-Project/README.md

 print('Accuracy: %.3f (%.3f)' % (mean(scores), std(scores)))
 ```

-After running our model since we find by looking at our scatter plot that some of the variable may not been contributing to the result we decide to run a p-value test to find the if we can drop some of the variables and improve our model.
+After running our model since we find by looking at our scatter plot that some of the variables may not be contributing to the result we decide to run a p-value test to find them if we can drop some of the variables and improve our model.

 ```
 scores, pvalues = chi2(X, y)